-The Guelph Community Foundation makes grants that promote and support community initiatives and non-profit charitable organizations.
+The Guelph Community Foundation provides funding grants that promote and support community initiatives and non-profit charitable organizations.
 We bring local knowledge, experience and a network of community relationships to our grant making.
-We are able to see

-below to view the type of applications that are currently being accepted.
-To ensure you do not miss a funding opportunity, we encourage community organizations to subscribe to our RSS feed or visit this web page monthly to view our granting schedule.
+To ensure you do not miss a funding opportunity, we encourage organizations to subscribe to our

 We invite charitable organizations to apply for grants